Help (Find books, articles and more)

 What am I searching?

-Search everything - a wider search that includes UoB Collections plus a huge collection of journal articles, conference papers and other documents from a variety of publishers and databases.
+The 'Advanced search' functionality will allow you to undertake a more targeted search, within specifc indexes and databases that the Library provides access to.
 Please note: For comprehensive searches for articles in your subject area, we recommend that you use the recommended databases for your particular subject, which may also provide more powerful search facilities.

-- Use an * (asterisk) as a multiple character wildcard, eg climat* (for climate, climates, climatology, etc) or math* (for maths, mathematics, etc)
+- Use an * (asterisk) for truncation, eg climat* (for climate, climates, climatology, etc) or math* (for maths, mathematics, etc)

-- Use a ? as a single character wildcard, eg wom?n (for woman or women)
+- Use a # (number sign) as a single character wildcard; e.g. wom#n (for woman or women)

 Searching for a particular book?